Where to Stay in Ljubljana 2023 – 6 Best Areas

 City Centre, good for nightlife

 The city center district encapsulates the Old Town area, along with the more contemporary neighborhoods immediately surrounding it.
-Full of historic sights, museums, art galleries along with more modern attractions and entertainment, the city center is a catch-all with something to offer everyone.
+Full of attractions, museums, art galleries, the city center is a catch-all with something to offer everyone.

 The center of Ljubljana’s social calendar is Prešeren Square.
 The lively plaza often hosts festivals and open-air shows.
 When not hosting any events, the many cafes spilling onto the square make it a popular meeting place for both tourists and locals.